gwitmond/ecca-proxy/INSTALL.md

 > | 1: error: 'sqlite3_db_readonly' undeclared (first use in this function)
 </pre>

 This error comes up when the sqlite3 library is too old.
 You'll need to update to the latest version.
+Ubuntu 12.04 LTS has a too version, 12.10 works fine.